phaniraja-ece/phaniraja-ece.github.io/Scripts/index.md

 #  Scripts Dashboard

 Welcome to your scripts hub.
-Choose a Script below:
+Choose a OS for Script below:

 <div class="script-buttons">
   <a href="/Scripts/Scripts-for-linux-and-macos" class="tools-button">Scripts For MacOS and Linux</a>